spinnylights/vulkan-notes/vulkan_notes.md

 There is a method call operator `.` with only one use, `length()`.
 This can be called on both arrays and vectors.
-It returns an `int` equal to the number of elements in the array or vector.
+It returns an `int` equal to the number of elements in the array or vector (I have no idea why it does not return a `uint`).
 Calling `length()` on an array that has not been explicitly sized or attained an implicit size will provoke a compiler error.

 ```glsl
 int[5] ns;